Chocó (Pacific)

 Tip #1

-At 1.5km from the city are the beautiful cabañas of Masaya San Agustín.
-Because of its location on top of a mountain you have a beautiful view of the valley from here.
+1.5km outside of the city, you can find the beautiful cabañas of Masaya San Agustín.
+Because of its location on top of a mountain, you have a beautiful view of the valley.
 There is a good restaurant and the hotel can arrange transport for you to town and excursions such as jeep tours and horseback riding.

 Tip #2